stackia/test2doc.js/README.md

 const request = require('supertest') // We use supertest as the HTTP request library require('should') // and use should as the assertion library

-// If you are using Koa, you should exports app.callback() in your main file const app = require('./my-express-app.js')
+// For Koa, you should exports app.listen() or app.callback() in your app entry const app = require('./my-express-app.js')

 after(function () {